sleong415/gradescope-webscraper/README.md

 ├── README.md
 ```
 The script is in the same root directory as all semesters (ex: `fall2023`, `spring2025`).
 A submission file is created for each homework (ex: `/fall2023/hw1.html`).

+The following section will set up this file structure.

 # Running the script
 1. Clone the repository <br>